Help Lesotho is a non-profit organization registered in both Canada and Lesotho that

 delivers grassroots mental health support and training programs in

 rural communities in Southern Africa battling the impacts of AIDS,

 Our vision is that:

-Youth of Lesotho to have the support and agency to
+Youth of Lesotho to have the agency and resilience

 We are committed to excellence in everything we do!